JACK-THINK/SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER/How_to_Use_en-US.md

 ## Installation (Offline)

-> **NOTICE**
->
-> 1. In all the instances of `SCRIPTS-BOOTLOADER-FOR-ASUS-ROUTER-16.0-16.0` below, the version part `16.0-16.0` can vary when the system gets updates.
-Please replace it with the latest version number.
-Plus, you can auto-complete this part by hitting key \<Tab\>.

 1. Insert a USB flash drive (not less than 4GB; MBR) with no files into a USB port of the Router.

 2. Login the router with ssh client.